roderickjackson-bradley/socket_io_app/work/w10/d2/02-intro-to-spas-and-react.md

 - A React app's UI consists of **components**.
 - In React, we build an app's UI by composing built-in and user-defined components.
 - React's built-in components are often referred to as **React Elements** and are used to emit in the HTML page DOM actual elements like `<div>`, `<h1>`, etc.
-- The components we code are going to be used a lot like HTML tags, for example - check out the diagram above for examples.
-While you're there, note how some components have other components nested within them.
+- The custom components we code are going to be used a lot like HTML tags.
+For example, in the diagram above, the UI is being built with tags like `<HomePage>`, `<SearchBar>`, `<EmployeeList>`, etc.
 - Ultimately, our React components must contain React Elements if we want anything to appear on the page.
-- React Elements are often styled and can respond to user interaction.
+- React Elements can be styled using CSS and are the components that we will add event listeners to for responding to user interaction.
 - Components that create the UI are created using 100% JavaScript.
 There is no HTML markup in React components, just something that looks like it...

 #### JSX